XactSystems/command-scheduler/README.md

 Cron notes
 ----------
-The bundle uses dragonmantank/cron-expression CronExpression class to determine run times and you can use
+The bundle uses dragonmantank/cron-expression CronExpression class to determine run times and you can use the non-standard pre-defined scheduling definitions.
+See [Cron Format](https://en.wikipedia.org/wiki/Cron#Format) for more details.

 Credits
 -------